BernardoModerno/ecommerce-react-native/mobile/README.md

 The demonstration of Signup flow and the flow of login from normal user and admin can be seen from [here](https://drive.google.com/drive/folders/1jnFENm2_fdwvpfrqEZxrqx9pOThvSMa3)

 The demonstration of the app can be seen from [here](https://drive.google.com/drive/folders/1PNyGSzUDNxUtrmtVk9bp8Lp82INrSct-)

+# Documentation

+The complete documentation of the project i.e. Software Requirement Specifications, Technologies used can be seen from [here](https://docs.google.com/document/d/1I253JrdKuB3wEQxKVfp_DK8Kuxfb8WrvGbtDqrCsHEc)

+The mockup designs of the application can be seen from [here](https://docs.google.com/presentation/d/1Imw0qHmIPhe_0FL_rpanTAoip-ps9dP-YuZRfTybnIM/edit#slide=id.gc6fa3c898_0_0)

+# Presentation

+The presentation of the Mockups can be seen from [here](https://www.youtube.com/watch?v=vgdUdXEXILA)

 ## Thanks to all the contributors ❤️